anonym00se/revolter-firefox/README.md

  - Android builds.
 These may happen at some point.
  - MacOS Builds.
 These will not happen for the forseeable future.

+Build Instructions:
+ - For Linux builds simply follow the Firefox build instructions.
+ - Windows builds are still being tested and may or may not work.
+ - Android builds are still being tested and may or may not work.

 ## License

 MPL-2.0